 If you have never tasted these but you like red beet eggs, I suggest you give them a try.
-I had them for the first time decades ago when a co-worker brought them to a holiday party.
+I had mustard eggs for the first time decades ago when a co-worker brought them to a holiday office party.

 I was skeptical as to whether I would even try them.
 As they sat on the buffet table, I circled them like a wily cat stalking unsuspecting prey.
 My intentions were to grab one when no one was watching, take a tentative nibble while positioning myself close to the trash can in order to dispose of this thing as quickly as need be, all the while sparing my co-worker my reaction.